Home

 Can you see that you think of yourself in a very negative way, everything you do is analysed and picked apart by you even though doing this is causing pain.
 Every time you do something you run yourself down or beat yourself up for not saying or doing things right.

 Jamie no one is better than you are, no matter who or what they are.
-Each of us has different abilities, one may be better at maths, another better and English.
+Each of us has different abilities, one may be better at maths, another better at English.
 Someone may be over confident, another shy, but not one of them is any better than you.
 I truly mean this Jamie, you are a unique, worthwhile person with much ability, but you don't see this as the truth.

 I know it wont be easy to change how you see yourself, but it will help if you try not to focus on yourself in a negative manner.
 When thoughts are negative, they just grow bigger and bigger and get out of control until you feel as though you can't cope.